nephatrine/docker-starbound-scmd/README.md

       - "21025:21025/udp"
       - "21026:21026/tcp"
     volumes:
-      - /mnt/starbound-scmd:/opt/starbound-dedicated
+      - /mnt/containers/starbound:/opt/starbound-dedicated
 ```

+## Game Installation w/ SteamCMD

 The installation uses **SteamCMD** and so will need your Steam credentials and
 SteamGuard 2FA.
 Due to this, it cannot be automated.
-On startup, if not
+On initial startup, it
-installed yet the startup script will sleep in a loop waiting for the
+will sleep in a loop waiting for the installation.

-installation.
-You can perform the installation by going into the container
+You can enter the container's terminal and run the `starbound-install.sh`
-console and running `starbound-install.sh`.
-This will install/update Starbound
-and interactively have you log in.
-Any mods listed in the `workshop.txt` file
+script.
+This script takes one argument - your Steam username.
+It will query you
+for your Steam password and 2FA login to begin the installation or update
-in the game directory will be installed at this time as well.
+process.
+Once this is complete, the game server will be automatically started.

-Alternatively, you can manually copy over the Linux game files and create a
+## Steam Workshop Mods

+Steam Workshop mod IDs can be listed in a `workshop.txt` file in the root of
-`.ready` file in the game directory.
+the game directory.
+If it exists, the installation script will also download

-## Persistent Mounts

-You can provide a persistent mountpoint using the ``-v /host/path:/container/path``
-syntax.
-These mountpoints are intended to house important configuration files,
-logs, and application state (e.g. databases) so they are not lost on image
-update.

-- ``/opt/starbound-dedicated``: Steam Game Data.

-You can perform some basic configuration of the container using the files and
-directories listed below.
+and install those.
+If the game is already installed and you just wish to
+install the mods listed there, you can run `starbound-install-workshop.sh`
+instead.
+Mod uninstallation must be done manually by removing the symlink in
+the mods folder.

-- ``/opt/starbound-dedicated/storage/starbound_server.config``: Server Configuration [*]
+## Server Configuration
-- ``/opt/starbound-dedicated/workshop.txt``: List Of Steam Workshop IDs

-**[*] Changes to some configuration files may require service restart to take
-immediate effect.**

-## Network Services

-This container runs network services that are intended to be exposed outside
-the container.
-You can map these to host ports using the ``-p HOST:CONTAINER``
-or ``-p HOST:CONTAINER/PROTOCOL`` syntax.

-- ``21025/tcp``: Game Server.
-- ``21025/udp``: Query Server.
-- ``21026/tcp``: RCon Server.
+Once the game has been installed and started for the first time, a
+`starbound_server.config` file will be created where you can configure the
+particulars for your server.